davidegaspar/davidegaspar/RESUME.md

 _Part-time • 3yrs • Lisbon, Portugal_

+#### Role

-#### Freelance Web Developer
+- Freelance Web Developer

-_2011 - 2013 • 3yrs_
+  - _2011 - 2013 • 3yrs_

+#### Responsibilities

-Worked on various improvements and new features in existing websites in the hospitality industry.
+Worked on various improvements and new features in existing websites in the hospitality industry using HTML, CSS, Javascript, PHP and MySQL.

 ---